Welcome to FIL 240: Business Finance

 Instructor: Joseph W. Trefzger

-Note on textbook for Spring 2024: Our own outlines for all topics — see below — will provide the basis for most of our in-class discussion.
-If you like working with a textbook, any good and reasonably recent introductory finance text should be acceptable for helping you get the “big picture” background material, or to provide more information on topics in which you are particularly interested, which is what you would primarily use a textbook for.
-If you do not have such a book on hand, the one I suggest getting is Financial Management: Principles and Practice, 9th Edition (2022), by T. J. Gallagher (or the 8th Edition dated 2019 is certainly fine if you have it already).
-It is available as a $39.95 download from Textbook Media Company (www.textbookmedia.com); the ISBN is 978-1-954156-10-4.
-The publisher’s web site also offers support materials for use with the book, but because we have our own outlines and problem sets with detailed solutions there is no particular reason for you to spend extra on those items.
+Note on textbook for Spring 2026: Our own outlines for all topics — see below — will provide the basis for most of our in-class discussion; you do not have to buy a textbook.
+But if you like working with a textbook, any good and reasonably recent introductory finance text should be acceptable for helping you get the “big picture” background material, or to provide more information on topics in which you are particularly interested, which is what you would primarily use a textbook for.
+If you want a textbook and do not have such a book on hand, one I suggest getting is Financial Management: Principles and Practice, 9th Edition (2022), by T. J. Gallagher (or an earlier edition, see below).
+It is available as a $48.45 download from Sage College Publishing (https://collegepublishing.sagepub.com/products/financial-management-9-298075); the ISBN is 978-1-954156-10-4.
+Support materials for introductory finance courses are available from many sources, but because we have our own outlines and problem sets with detailed solutions there is no particular reason for you to spend extra on those kinds of items.

-Earlier editions of this text (Textbook Media published the 4th — 6th editions under its Freeload Press label) also would be likely to serve our needs adequately, since basic financial concepts tend not to change in revolutionary ways over a few years’ time.
-Since you do not have to bring your book to class each day you can even share a hard-copy book with a friend, as long as you can get reasonable access to it for reading what you want to read in connection with the often briefer outline coverage we go over together in class.
+Earlier editions of an intro finance text also would likely serve our needs adequately, since basic financial concepts tend not to change in revolutionary ways over a few years’ time.
+Since you do not have to bring your book to class each day you can even share an electronic or hard-copy book with a friend, as long as you can get reasonable access to it for reading what you want to read in connection with the often briefer outline coverage we go over together in class.
 Saving money in obtaining desired textbook support makes good financial sense.
+And as noted, you do not have to get a textbook at all if you feel our materials meet your needs.

 Unit One Material: Financial Statements and Basic Time Value of Money